 The Way Forward

-But the story of the “Lost Cause” should be judged the against of the standard of empirical observation.
+But the story of the “Lost Cause” should be judged against of the standard of empirical observation.
 When compared to the historical record, the story of the “Lost Cause” becomes almost nonsensical.
 It has ignored large swaths of the historical record constructing a story that fails both to consider and explain the past it seeks to promote.

 Lee knew this story had come to a disappointing end.
 When a civic group seeking to construct Civil War memorials approached Lee for help, the retired general reaffirmed his position on the subject.
 He wrote,